 215-204-7276

-5th floor of 1810 Liacouras Walk
+5th floor, 1810 Liacouras Walk

 Main Campus of Temple University

 Tuttleman Counseling Services (TCS) is located on Main Campus at 1810 Liacouras Walk, 5th Floor.
 TCS is a comprehensive provider of mental health services including individual, group, and couples counseling as well as psychiatric services.
 TCS provides consultation on mental health issues, for students, families, faculty, and staff.
 All services are free and confidential.